You'll be sent an invitation letter in the post when it's time to book your cervical screening appointment.

 If you're not registered with a GP

-You'll still be sent a letter.
+You'll still get a letter.

 To book a cervical screening appointment, you can: